manas1331/PESU_IO_Project/README.md

 # PESU IO Course Project: Health Assistant Bot

 ## Overview
 This project is a Health Assistant Bot built using Google's Gemini model.
 It is part of the **PES University** (PESU) IO course.
-The bot provides assistance in health-related topics, offering actionable steps, health tips, and factual information based on user queries.
-It also features a **Chatbot** page and an **FAQ** page displaying frequently asked questions related to health and wellness.
+The bot provides assistance in health-related topics, offering actionable steps, health tips,location based services and factual information based on user queries.
+It also features a **Chatbot** page and an **FAQ** page displaying frequently asked questions related to health and wellness.**(Note this is not a replacement to a physician.)**

 ### Features:
 - **Chatbot**: The chatbot interacts with users, answering health-related queries using the Gemini model.